02

 Book A Call

-Brand archetypes help bring consistency and emotional clarity to how a brand shows up across touchpoints.
-This becomes especially important in crowded categories where products may be similar, but brand perception is not.
-For example, within the Indian coffee and tea space, brands like Blue Tokai, Rage Coffee, Third Wave Coffee, Sleepy Owl, Vahdam, Country Bean, and Bevzilla all operate in the same category, yet feel distinctly different.
-That difference often comes down to the archetype they embody, whether it is craft-led, energetic, curious, premium, or approachable.
-Defining a clear brand archetype ensures that the brand’s personality remains intentional rather than accidental.
+Consider the Indian coffee and tea space.
+Brands like Blue Tokai, Rage Coffee, Third Wave Coffee, Sleepy Owl, Vahdam, Country Bean, and Bevzilla all operate within the same category, yet feel distinctly different.
+That difference comes down to the archetype each brand embodies, whether craft-led, energetic, curious, premium, or warmly approachable.
+When that archetype is defined with clarity and executed with consistency, the brand builds emotional recall that no amount of marketing spend alone can manufacture.

-A brand archetype, also referred to as a brand persona, is the personification of a brand’s positioning and storyline.
+A brand archetype, also referred to as a brand persona, is the personification of a brand's positioning and storyline.
 It translates strategy into a recognisable emotional identity that customers intuitively understand.
 While consumers may not consciously categorise brands into archetypes, they subconsciously associate them with familiar personality types and emotional cues.
-For instance, IKEA is widely perceived as an Everyman brand due to its focus on accessibility and relatability, while Red Bull embodies a Rebel or Hero archetype through its high-energy, risk-taking narrative.

-Closer home, Indian brands also demonstrate strong archetypes.
-For example, Slurrp Farm leans into a Caregiver archetype, focusing on trust, nourishment, and reassurance for parents and children.
+IKEA is widely perceived as an Everyman brand because of its focus on accessibility and relatability.
+Red Bull embodies a Hero or Rebel archetype through its high-energy, risk-taking narrative.
+Closer to home, Slurrp Farm leans into a Caregiver archetype, built around trust, nourishment, and reassurance for parents and children.
 Keventers, on the other hand, embodies a Creator or Lover archetype, built around indulgence, nostalgia, and sensory pleasure.
-These archetypes influence not just how the brands look, but how they communicate, package products, and build emotional connection.
-The role of a brand archetype is to ensure that the emotions a brand evokes are intentional, consistent, and aligned with its broader strategy.
+These archetypes influence not just how the brands look, but how they communicate, package their products, and build emotional connection over time.

 Using this mapping, we apply a proprietary internal framework that translates these metrics into a clearly defined archetype.
-For example, a brand that scores high on boldness, friendliness, and spontaneity may align strongly with a Rebel archetype.
-This approach ensures that the archetype is a logical outcome of strategy rather than a subjective label.
-The final archetype then acts as a guide for tone of voice, visual language, content direction, and overall brand behaviour.
+A brand that scores high on boldness, friendliness, and spontaneity, for instance, may align strongly with a Rebel or Jester archetype.
+A brand that leans towards refinement, authority, and premium cues is more likely to sit within the Ruler or Sage territory.
+This process ensures that the archetype is a logical outcome of strategy rather than a subjective label applied after the fact.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna